-The portfolio shows a relatively consistent and robust payment flow.
 Still, the loans which are three months or more in arrears weaken the overall portfolio quality.
 These loans have a comparably low payment rate, which has declined further in recent months (see Figure 10).
 For these loans, we assume a low likelihood of reperformance even with active restructuring.
-We captured this low likelihood in our high mean default rate assumption for the portfolio.
+We captured this low likelihood with a high mean default rate.

 Figure 10.
-Payrates\ and balance drop since 2017
+Payrates and balance drop since 2017

-\Payrate refers to periodic payment divided by its due amount
+Payrate refers to periodic payment divided by its due amount